MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/module-config-presets.md

 Module configuration presets are default values that are used in Commerce site builder when no configuration values are set at the template or layout level.

 Module configuration presets can be created at the module level or within a theme.
 Therefore, different sets of data can be used, depending on the theme that is selected.
-By default, if no presets exist for a given theme, Commerce site builder uses the module-level presets if they exist.
+If no presets exist for a given theme, Commerce site builder uses the module-level presets by default if they exist.
 If both module-level presets and theme presets exist, the theme presets override the module-level presets.

 ## Module-level configuration presets